crodier/packet-router/README.md

 - Agrona (Martin Thompson, Aeron)
 - JCTools (Apache)

-The JDK ConcurrentLinkedQueue shows it is great for general purpose work, as it can outperform in very high concurrency scenarios; however, these are uncommon in practice.
+The JDK ConcurrentLinkedQueue proves it is great for general purpose work, as it can outperform in very high concurrency scenarios; however, high levels of concurrency are rarely observed.

 ## Code review